-- Some models offer side discharges where clippings shoot out as you go.
+- Some models offer side discharge, for ejecting clippings to the side as you go.

-- Consider the size of your lawn and mower to determine if you need push mower accessories like a grass catcher.
+- Consider the size of your lawn and mower to determine if you need such push mower accessories as a grass catcher.

-When transportation of a push mower is a challenge, The Home Depot truck rental can help.
+When transportation of a best push mowers is a challenge, our truck rental services can help.
 From pickups and vans to moving trucks, we've got you covered.